I used to think questions were meant to be answered . . .

 At that point in time, I craved certainty, getting the answer right.
 Questions were useful, but … Read the rest

 That Evangelicals are wringing their hands at the news of Donald Trump’s presumptive place on the Republican ticket for president this November is no surprise.
 To add insult to injury, it appears that Hillary Clinton will most likely be the Democratic candidate.
 These developments have broken the I-can’t-believe-this-is-really-happening meter, and a distinct level of uncertainty and despair has settled over many of my Christian friends.

 Faced with a Trump/Hillary choice, many people who once disdained the idea of voting for a third party candidate are now considering this option, yet arriving at this decision has not been without its trials … Read the rest

 What makes war quite possibly the subject of more films than any other single topic?
 What makes one film staunchly anti-war and another unabashedly pro-war?
 Is there really any way to spin hell on earth in a positive light on the silver screen?

 A friend of mine recently commented, “The world just looks better through a camera, crisper, better-ordered, with tidy moral delineations and people of agency and action.
 Film can make anything look great.”

 But only at first glance, I would add.

-There’s no doubt that … Read the rest
+There’s no doubt that war is great for cinematic purposes and has contributed to some of the … Read the rest

 What people used to call liberty and freedom, we now call privacy.
 And we say, in the same breath, that privacy is dead….I think we should consider that when we lose privacy, we lose agency, we lose liberty itself, because we no longer feel free to express what we think. – Jacob Applebaum